 WHAT

-Elephanta Education is an edtech startup that uses Game Based Learning to make social studies class irresistible.
+Elephanta Education is a small business that uses Game Based Learning to make social studies class irresistible.

 how

-BRAVE COURSE GAMIFYING U.S. HISTORY is a catalogue of board games drawn from historical records that flip the script on traditional learning.
-First, competition sparks intrinsic motivation to get into the game.
-Whereby student-led teams bring a game to life.
-Slowly at first, then quickly, each team recognizes the systems that drive their role—at which point they realize they’re driving the systems.
+BRAVE COURSE GAMIFYING U.S. HISTORY is a catalogue of board game history games drawn from historical records that flip the script on traditional learning.
+First, competition sparks intrinsic motivation to get into the game, whereby student-led teams bring a game to life.
+Slowly at first, then quickly, each team recognizes the systems that drive their role—at which point players realize they’re driving the systems.
 Who’s to say what will happen next?
-Second, players use a range of scaffolds to clear a safe path into the heart of the matter.
-Third, students are positioned as scientists, a STEM application that fosters accuracy & rigor.
-Meanwhile, teachers step into the role of facilitator, guiding students as they segue from lower order to higher order thinking.
-Learning culminates as players complete a situation analysis, then rally to transform an applicable challenge.
+Second, students clear a safe path into the heart of the matter using a range of literacy scaffolds.
+Third, competition and collaboration reveals a mathematical model that students as scientists analyze; a STEM application that fosters accuracy & rigor.
+Meanwhile, teachers step into the role of facilitator, guiding players as they segue from lower order to higher order thinking.
+Learning culminates as players rally to transform an applicable challenge.

 why

-In sum, we’re leaning into data that shows the benefits of contextualized reading to design Game Based Learning tools that champion diverse learners.
+In sum, we’re leaning into data that shows the benefits of contextualized reading by producing Game Based Learning to benefit all learners, including diverse learners.
 Because lower readers with deep knowledge in a content area outperform higher readers with little background knowledge in terms of comprehension and working memory.
 So when arguing if students should learn to read OR read to learn…we say BOTH!